fsmonter/prompts-mcp/README.md

    Execute the analyze_claims pattern on this text: [content]
    ```

-See more examples using cursor in [./docs/cursor-examples](./docs/cursor-examples)
+For additional examples using Cursor, see [./docs/cursor-examples](./docs/cursor-examples)

 ### Connecting to Claude Desktop